-To be classified as one of the best horror games for Xbox, you really need everything from a compelling storyline, characters you can buy into, balanced amounts of gore and, of course, shock factor.
-As a genre that has literally been done to death (no pun intended), the very best Xbox horror games are complete works of art.
+To be classified as one of the best horror games for Xbox, you really need everything from a compelling storyline to balanced amounts of gore and, of course, shock factor.
+As a genre that has literally been done to death (no pun intended), the horror genre is a tough cookie to crack.

-So, without further ado, here’s our list of the best horror games for Xbox and Xbox Series X. As always, this list is presented in no particular order and is a collection that we imagine every horror fan would own.
+As always, this list of high-quality Xbox horror games is presented in no particular order and is a collection that we imagine every horror fan would own.
+Scroll down to read a review on each horror game to find out more!

-Up first, Little Nightmares.
+Up first on our list of the best Xbox horror games, Little Nightmares.
 Fewer games execute the notion of building fear and dread as well as Little Nightmares does.
 Most impressively, this is achieved with basically no dialogue – using actions, body language, and the framing of the world.
 The game relies on the players’ next move, and when and where to make it, to convey this story.

 All of which is seamlessly brought together in a poetically nuanced manner.